Trust Stack for Mental Health AI: A Survey of Calibration across Human, Interaction, and AI Layers: Human-Oriented Trust

 \section{Human-Oriented Trust}

-Human-oriented trust is understood as a subjective psychological state that shapes users’ willingness to adopt, rely on, and continue using.
-We organize human-oriented trust around three questions: what trust is, who trusts, and how trust is perceived.
+Human-oriented trust is understood as a subjective psychological state that shapes users' willingness to adopt, disclose to, and continue using mental health AI systems.
+We organize human-oriented trust around three construct-level questions: what trust is, who trusts, and how trust is perceived through user-visible cues.
+This layer measures trust and reliance outcomes; it does not by itself establish whether the system deserves users' trust.
+Table~\ref{tab:literature_human} summarizes the criteria and measures.